-WSU spring football preview: No, defensive tackle is not Tracy Claeys’ biggest concern on defense
+WSU spring football preview: First-year coordinator Tracy Claeys begins to rebuild the defense

 Without many of the key actors who helped resurrect the Cougars and usher in one of the more successful eras in WSU football history, this spring is all about new beginnings and, perhaps, the birth of a new era.

-Here’s the first of a two-part series examining who the Cougars have coming back, and what holes they’ll have to fill.
+Here’s the first of a two-part series examining who the Cougars have coming back, and what holes they’ll have to fill, first looking at the defense.

 COACHING STAFF